interledger/interledger.github.io/docs/markdown/ilp-flow.md

 ### Prerequisites

+To understand the Interledger payment flow, let's assume the following:
 1. The sender and receiver have accounts with at least one router on the Interledger network.
 2. The sender knows the receiver's payment pointer, which is required for exchanging necessary payment information.